GED Test FAQ

 What are the fees?

-There is a $25 material fee for each Adult Basic Education session.
-The Official GED test has a fee of $33 per test or $132 for the entire test battery.
+There is a $30 material fee for each semester of ABE enrollment.
+The Official GED test has a fee of $33 per subject area or $132 for the entire test battery.

 Is there a graduation?

-If you successfully pass the GED exam by March 30, you will be eligible to participate in Butler's commencement ceremony in May.
-There is a small fee for the cap, gown and diploma cover.
+If you successfully pass the GED exam by April 15, you will be eligible to participate in Butler's commencement ceremony in May.
 Many students choose to attend commencement as this may be the first time they are honored for their academic achievements.